InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Error Management

 and

 and for PCS $X\&Z$ we have

 and

 where $c$ is the postselection probability, $F'$ is the postselected Bell state fidelity, and $F$ is the initial fidelity (i.e., fidelity of the Bell state without PCS).
 Next, we simulated our scheme assuming depolarization noise on the optical fiber channel and witnessed fidelity gains.
 The fidelity gains also appeared in simulations with noisy gates.
 PCS can be enhanced by adding $Z$ checks on the ancilla qubits.
 We can apply this process recursively by also checking the new ancillas with $Z$ checks.
 We discovered that this process generates a family of distance 2 codes.
 The structure of this family is described in \Cref{fig:npcs}(a), where the red gates can be applied recursively.
 Since the code distance is fixed, only the first recursion of ancilla checks provides significant improvements in fidelity.
 We also simulated this method with noisy gates and attained fidelity improvements as shown in \Cref{fig:npcs}(b).
+We vary along the x-axis the depolarization error rate of the flying qubits.
+The baseline without PCS is in pink.
+The blue, orange, and green lines are no recursion, one recursion, and two recursions, respectively.
+The dashed lines represent postselection rates.
+Since the code distance is fixed, the green and orange lines yield similar fidelities.